kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

     to our [versioning guide](../concepts/versioning.md).

-[BackendTLSPolicy][backendtlspolicy] is a Gateway API type for specifying the TLS configuration of the connection from the Gateway to a backend pod/s via the Service API object.
+[BackendTLSPolicy][backendtlspolicy] is a Gateway API type for specifying the TLS configuration of the connection from the Gateway to a backend pod(s) via the Service API object.

 ## Background